kubevela/kubevela/docs/design.md

 - Monitoring, debugging, rollout/rollback the application.
 - Dockerfile is fine, but please keep it simple.

-As a platform engineer, I want to build a easy-to-use platform for my end users.
+As a platform engineer, I want to build a easy-to-use platform for end users.
 In detail, the platform should be:
 - Heroku-like (_in terms of both user experience and functionality_).
   - and I prefer to build my own version with OSS tools, particularly, with Kubernetes (for obvious reason).
 - Easy to build.
   - I am too busy to reinvent any wheel, I want to reuse every capability in Kubernetes community as possible,  with minimal effort.
 Writing some simple CRD and controllers is fine, but please, just the simple ones like copy-paste.
 - Powerful and highly extensible.
-  - I don't want to lock my users with restricted abstractions and capabilities like traditional PaaS or FaaS/Serverless.
+  - I don't want to lock users with restricted abstractions and capabilities like traditional PaaS or FaaS/Serverless.
 I love Kubernetes and what it has enabled.
 So in terms of capability, I hope my platform is fully open and has unlimited possibilities like Kubernetes itself, rather than another opinionated close system like traditional PaaS.

 ## Core Principles